strawberry-code/comet-ts/CONTEXT.md

 *   **Current Milestone:** Milestone 1: Core workflow.
 *   **Last Action:** All compilation errors related to database integration and authentication refactoring have been resolved.
 The app builds successfully.
-*   **Next Action:** Manual testing of the login and registration flow by the user, with a focus on using the new debug tools and observing logs.
+*   **Next Action:** Implement CRUD screens for projects & employees, then the Allocation screen.